lezcano/expRNN/README.md

     np.save("eval_x.npy",  np.transpose(eval_xdata, [1, 0, 2]))
     np.save("eval_z.npy",  np.transpose(eval_z, [1, 0, 2]))

-Finally feed this data to the neural network (cf. lines , 105-116 in `3_timit.py` in this repository).
+Execute it, and feed the 9 generated files to the third experiment (cf. lines , 105-116 in `3_timit.py` in this repository).

 ## Cite this work